 An ankle is one of the most sensitive and injury-prone parts of the body.
 For example, for those that are actively involved in sports are having a higher chance of getting ankle pain.
 The pain can be on either right or left ankle.
 However, in this article, we are going to share about right ankle pain ICD 10 since there are different from left ankle pain ICD 10.
 ICD stands for The International Classification of Diseases and 10 stands for the tenth edition.
 Nothing much.
 It is just coding used to classify injuries health conditions in a more organized way.

 Generally, ankle pain refers to any type of pain or discomfort in your ankles.
-The pain can an after effect from injury such as sprain or any other medical condition such as arthritis.
-Ankle sprain is the most common causes of ankle pain.
-In the statistics being released by National university if Health Sciences, the ankle sprain make up to 85% of all ankle injuries which occurs when your ligament tear.
+The pain can an after effect from injuries such as a sprain or any other medical condition such as arthritis.
+An ankle sprain is the most common causes of ankle pain.
+In the statistics being released by the National University if Health Sciences, the ankle sprain make up to 85% of all ankle injuries which occurs when your ligament tear.
 It can also be caused by your ligaments being overstretched.
 The ligaments are the tissues that connect bones.